 Use cases (UML)

 A structured way to define actors, the system boundary, and a set of scenarios.
-It is especially useful when you want to separate the primary user flow from exceptions and alternative paths.
+Its main value is forcing you to separate the primary user flow from the exceptions and alternative paths that otherwise surface only in code.

 Actor → System → ScenarioUser story